jaros1/Money-Network/README.md

 - https://github.com/jaros1/Money-Network-W2 (test Bitcoins/Blocktrail API)

 ## API

+Two layers API between MoneyNetwork and external moneysystems.
+MoneyNetwork <=> API1 <=> MoneyNetwork wallet <=> API2 <=> external money system.

+API1: Used inside ZeroNet only.
+See below.

+API2: Used between Money Network wallet sites and external money systems.
+Specific for each external API.
+For example https://www.blocktrail.com/api/docs what is a BitCoin API.

-At present time very unstable.
+API1 is at present time very unstable.
 Json validation for in- and outgoing messages:

 json_schemas = {